Critical Thinking in Nursing

 - 4.What interventions would you initiate before calling the physician?

-- 5.What information would you communicate using SBAR?
+- 5.How would you communicate this using SBAR?

 Critical Thinking Questions: